 - 3.1 ounces lye

-- 1 ounces of fragrance oil or essential oil blend
+- 1 ounce fragrance oil or essential oil blend

 Equipment Needed for Soap Making